fireflysemantics/slice/README.md

 The API is designed to be as minimal as possible and should deliver the same features as other comparable frameworks with about 1/3 the lines of code.

-It offers two types of observable data stores:
+It offers two types of reactive data stores:
 - Entity stores for structured entity like data (Customer, Product, User, ...)
 - Object store (Key value store) for unstructured data

-Even though we will be using Angular for prototype applications, it should work well for:
+Even though Angular is used for prototype applications, it should work well for:
 - Single page applications
 - Progressive web applications
 - React applications